MileHacker Logo

 • Bhayandar West Market: A vibrant local market for fresh produce, spices, plus cloth.

-• Uttan Coastal Road: A scenic drive or walk offering views of local fishing villages and the Arabian Sea.
+• Uttan Coastal Road: A scenic drive or walk offering views of area fishing villages and the Arabian Sea.

 • Local Fishing Communities: Observe daily life and traditional fishing methods along the coast.